MCBasterSheet/MCBasterSheet/MCB150/pages/Chapter 12: Gene Expression at the Molecular Level I: Production of mRNAs and Proteins.md

 >   - Great for little food, gives you heart disease with lots of food
 > - So know your genes well!
 They are heritable!
 >   - E.g. eye color, colorblindness
-> - Ww lose our minds over how are genes working at the molecular level?
+> - We lose our minds over how are genes working at the molecular level?
 How are DNA sequences organized to form genes and how are these genes templates to make RNA copies?
 >   - ### HOW IS IT SYNTHESIZING A FUNCTIONAL PROTEIN?!??!?!
 > - Thus we learn Gene expression to see how genes function either at the level of traits or the molecular level, with it really just being woven together as expressing genes = affecting structure and function of cells determining organismal traits
 > - To start, we see how researchers found that genes store information to make proteins and see each step as to how gene expression occurs at the molecular level.